 Therefore, it is almost criminal for a DIY investor to invest with say ICICIDirect.

-Even for those who need assistance in portfolio construction and investment discipline, I would suggest working with a SEBI RIA, pay a fee and subsequently invest in direct plans.
+Even for those who need assistance in portfolio construction and investment discipline, I would suggest working with a SEBI Registered Investment Adviser, pay a fee and subsequently invest in direct plans.

 However, if you feel your distributor has helped you grow wealth, added real value to your portfolio (not easy to assess) and helped you maintain investment discipline, you can continue with the same distributor.
 However, do note that there is a cost involved and you need to weigh the cost against the benefits.

 If you are new to mutual funds direct plan vs regular plan debate, suggest you go through the performance comparison between direct and regular plans in this post.

 Now, a very pertinent question.

 You have decided to make fresh investments in direct plans.
 But what about your existing investments in regular plans?
 Do you have to continue with such investments or you can move those investments to direct plan too?

 How to shift from Regular mutual fund to Direct plan?

 In this post, I will talk about how you can switch your existing investments in regular plans to direct plans.
 I have been getting too many e-mails and phone calls about this.
 Better to put this down in a post.

 I have invested in Regular plan of a MF scheme.
 I want to convert/switch my investment to direct plan.
 What do I do?